PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 ![A preview of a cluster that's entered degraded stretch mode.](https://perthserverplus.com/images/degraded-stretch-mode.png#center)

-_A cluster in degraded stretch mode that's lost one of its datacenters.
+_Here we see a cluster in "degraded stretch mode" that's lost one of its datacenters.
 It keeps serving data and allowing writes._

 ## The Benefits of Stretch Mode